How Much Can I Borrow for a Car Loan?

 The information in this article is general in nature and is provided for educational and informational purposes only.
 It does not constitute financial advice and should not be relied on as a substitute for personalised advice tailored to your individual circumstances.

-Nomu Finance Limited (FSP1011169) holds a Financial Advice Provider (FAP) licence issued by the Financial Markets Authority.
+Nomu Finance Limited (FSP1011169) holds a Class 1 Financial Advice Provider (FAP) licence issued by the Financial Markets Authority.
 Personalised financial advice is only provided following a full assessment of your individual needs and circumstances by a Nomu Finance adviser.

 Any examples, figures, or scenarios in this article are illustrative only and do not represent a credit offer or guarantee of approval.
 Lending criteria apply.